SOFTS-London cocoa hits fresh 46-year high on supply squeeze

 * Ivory Coast has closed its cocoa contract sales for the 2023/24 (October-September) season at 1.4 million tonnes, down from 1.7 million tonnes in the previous season, industry and government sources told Reuters.

+* Cocoa production in the world's top producer is meanwhile expected to fall by as much as 20% in the upcoming 2023/24 season due to poor weather, industry sources said.

-* London cocoa has regularly set new 46-year highs since late June, lifted by tightening supplies as crop problems in West Africa contribute to a substantial global deficit expected in the current 2022/23 season.
+* London cocoa has regularly set new 46-year highs since late June, as crop problems in West Africa contribute to a substantial global deficit expected in the current 2022/23 season.

 * No. 2 producer Ghana raised the state guaranteed cocoa price paid to farmers by more than 63% on Saturday in a bid to prevent beans being smuggled to neighbouring countries where they fetch more money.